Effect of realistic out-of-plane dopant potentials on the superfluid density of overdoped cuprates: Formalism

 \subsection{Impurity potentials}

 We then describe the influence of the impurity in question in terms of a lattice impurity Hamiltonian $H_\mathrm{imp}$, as described below.
 The impurity Hamiltonian consists of modifications of both the site energies and hopping matrix elements relative to the pure system, and is determined by a Wannier-based method for calculating impurity potentials\cite{Berlijn2011} that has been used successfully, e.g., to accurately simulate strong disorder in superconducting materials.\cite{Berlijn2011,Berlijn2012,Wang:2013bq,Berlijn:2014fb} In this method, two DFT calculations are carried out for each type of impurity: one of a $3 \times 3 \times 1$ supercell containing a single impurity (La$_{35}$SrCu$_{18}$O$_{72}$, La$_{36}$Cu$_{18}$O$_{71}$ or Tl$_{35}$Ba$_{36}$Cu$_{19}$O$_{108}$); and a reference calculation for the corresponding pure system (La$_4$Cu$_2$O$_8$ or Tl$_4$Ba$_4$Cu$_2$O$_{12}$).
-For the (La,Sr) substitution and the O vacancy impurity potential in LSCO we have repeated the calculations for two different hole dopings.
+For the (La,Sr) substitution and the O vacancy impurity potential in LSCO we have repeated the calculations for two different hole dopings, determined in each case by integrating the density of states (DOS) down from the top of the band to the Fermi level.
 In addition to the undoped calculations (in which no holes or electrons were added, other than those added by the impurity itself), we have repeated the calculations with a hole doping ($p_\mathrm{vH}$) for which the van Hove singularity in the single impurity supercell lies at the Fermi level, and a second doping with 0.07 extra holes per Cu ($p_\mathrm{vH}+7\%$).
 The reason for deriving the potentials at $p_\mathrm{vH}$ and $p_\mathrm{vH} + 7\%$ is that the enhanced density of states at the van Hove singularity has a strong effect on screening, making the impurity potentials substantially more local.
 More details of the first principles derivation of the impurity potential are given in Appendix~\ref{appendix_impurities}.

 Each pair of DFT calculations is Wannier-projected onto a one-orbital lattice to obtain the supercell Hamiltonian for the $i^\mathrm{th}$ impurity type, $H_\mathrm{supercell}^i$, and the reference Hamiltonian, $H_0$, respectively.
 The difference between the two tight-binding models then defines the Hamiltonian associated with the $i^\mathrm{th}$ impurity,